Skip to main content

 Route across models

-Pass models instead of model to route across multiple models (mutually exclusive with model, max 10):
+Pass gateway.models instead of model to route across multiple models (mutually exclusive with model, max 10):

 response = client.chat.completions.create(